gut-puncture/Semantic-Gravity-RP/specification.md

 #### 3.3.1 Idioms

-* GitHub repo: `baiango/english_idioms` containing `idioms.csv` (license Unlicense).
+* Use the existing cache at `data/raw/idioms.csv` (sourced from `baiango/english_idioms`, license Unlicense).
+Do not re-download.
 Use as candidate pool only; validate aggressively. (citation already collected previously)
-* If the idioms source yields fewer than 1,000 candidates, fill the gap with DeepSeek reasoner (thinking enabled for reasoning) fallback (Section 3.5F).
+* If the idioms source yields fewer than 1,000 candidates, fill the gap with GPT-5.2 (`gpt-5.2-2025-12-11`, reasoning.effort `none`) batch fallback (Section 3.5F).

 #### 3.3.2 Facts

 * Wikidata Query Service SPARQL endpoint.
 * Use a limited set of high-familiarity relations (country->capital, country->currency, etc.) and filter to single-word answers.
-* If Wikidata yields fewer than 1,000 candidates, fill the gap with DeepSeek reasoner (thinking enabled for reasoning) fallback (Section 3.5F).
+* If Wikidata yields fewer than 1,000 candidates, fill the gap with GPT-5.2 (`gpt-5.2-2025-12-11`, reasoning.effort `none`) batch fallback (Section 3.5F).

 #### 3.3.3 Common sense

-* ConceptNet 5 REST API at `api.conceptnet.io`.
-* Use relations that yield single-word answers: UsedFor, MadeOf, HasProperty.
-* If ConceptNet is unavailable or yields insufficient candidates, use DeepSeek reasoner (thinking enabled for reasoning) fallback generation (see Section 3.5F) to fill to 1,000 candidates.
+* ConceptNet is expected to fail; generate the full pool via GPT-5.2 (`gpt-5.2-2025-12-11`, reasoning.effort `none`) batch fallback using the UsedFor, MadeOf, and HasProperty relations (see Section 3.5F).
+* If ConceptNet unexpectedly works, it can be used as a supplemental source, but the plan assumes GPT-5.2 provides the entire 1,000-candidate pool.

 #### 3.3.4 Creative

-* Hugging Face dataset `euclaise/writingprompts`.
+* Use the local cache `data/raw/writingprompts.txt` (1000 lines).
-* Use prompts only as raw scenario text; convert to one-word cloze via DeepSeek generation.
+* Use prompts only as raw scenario text; convert to one-word cloze via GPT-5.2 (`gpt-5.2-2025-12-11`, reasoning.effort `none`) batch generation.
-* If WritingPrompts is unavailable, use DeepSeek fallback (Section 3.5F) with no scenario seed.
+* If WritingPrompts is unavailable, use GPT-5.2 (`gpt-5.2-2025-12-11`, reasoning.effort `none`) fallback (Section 3.5F) with no scenario seed.

 #### 3.3.5 Word frequency helper